Focus on Portugal zinc project

 Exposure to gold

-Elsewhere, the M&FI portfolio has been boosted by the addition of new exposure to gold, and Vaillancourt and his chief operating officer Jamie Lessor continue to seek out new opportunities.
+The M&FI portfolio has been boosted by the addition of new exposure to gold, and chairman Jacques Vaillancourt and his chief operating officer Jamie Lessor continue to seek out new opportunities.

 One of several ongoing projects is the evaluation of a potential opportunity in Latin America which may allow for Mineral and Financial to hold a secured short-term convertible bond with a “double-digit” coupon on a potential gold producer.
 Additionally, the company is evaluating some base metal opportunities in South America and Africa.

-M&FI has an interest in Golden Sun Resources Ltd, a group that’s advancing Costa Rica based Bellavista mine into production later this year, with loan notes bought that mature in April 2024 and they carry 20% interest per year.
+M&FI has an interest in Golden Sun Resources Ltd, a cash flow-generating group that’s advancing Costa Rica based Bellavista mine into production, with loan notes bought that mature in April 2024 and they carry 20% interest per year.

 In March, investee firm Cerrado Gold Inc made a new acquisition, picking up the Don Nicolas mine in the Santa Cruz province of Argentina.